 A cookie is a small file typically consisting of a string of letters and numbers that are sent by a web server to a web browser (e.g. Chrome) and stored by the browser.
 This small file is then sent back to the server each time the browser requests a page from the server.
 Cookies can be used by web servers to distinguish and track users as they navigate different pages on a website and to improve the experience for returning users.

 Cookies are essential and non-essential and can be either session cookies or persistent cookies.
 Essential cookies are required to make the website function and allow you to experience and use it.
 A session cookie will expire at the end of the user session, effectively when the web browser is closed.
 A persistent cookie will be stored by the browser and will remain valid until a set expiry date (unless deleted by the user before the expiry date).

 • To distinguish users;

-• To recognise your device when you visit our websites
+• To recognise your device when you visit our website;

-• To analyse the use of our websites;
+• To analyse the use of our website;

 • To record how many visitors are referred to our site from other sites;